stencila/stencila/examples/kernels/code-chunk/output-types-r.md

 The `r` kernel supports outputting most primitive node types.
-The `print` function is patched so that each argument is a separate output:
+The `print` function is patched so that it outputs values as Stencila nodes:

 ```r exec
 print(TRUE)